Chinmay-Mahajan/Custom-MCP-Server/README.md

 **Why a persistent package cache on the host?**
 Without persistence, every call to `execute_code_sandbox` that requires third-party libraries would need to download and install those libraries from PyPI inside the container before running the script.
 This adds significant latency (tens of seconds for larger packages such as NumPy or Pandas) to every execution.
 By installing once via `install_libs_sandbox` into a host directory and mounting it read-only into subsequent execution containers, packages are available immediately via `PYTHONPATH=/cache`.

+**Why does `generate_and_pack_crust` avoid host mounts entirely, unlike `execute_code_sandbox`?**
+`execute_code_sandbox` only ever needs to *read* LLM-authored code, so a read-only host mount is sufficient and cheap. `generate_and_pack_crust` is a different shape of problem: the LLM is asking the server to *generate and persist* file content.
+Mounting a host directory read-write so the container could write files there would mean LLM-controlled paths and content touching the host disk directly.
+Instead, files are written via `exec_run` into the container's own ephemeral filesystem, packed there, and only the final compiled binary — extracted as bytes via another `exec_run` — ever crosses back into the server process.
+The host filesystem is never part of the trust boundary for this tool.

 **Why `await async_writer.drain()` in `send_response`?**
 On macOS, the stdout pipe has a finite kernel buffer.
 If the server writes faster than the client reads, the buffer fills and subsequent writes raise `BlockingIOError` (Errno 35, EAGAIN).
 Calling `drain()` after each write yields to the event loop and waits for the OS buffer to clear before the next write proceeds.
 The `stdout_lock` additionally ensures that concurrent tasks do not interleave their JSON output on the stream.